Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - List your transferable skills

-- Add any software of skills
+- Include any relevant software or language skills

 Volunteer/Internship experience: